This is the multi-page printable view of this section. Click here to print.

 | Creator | User who created the service |

-| Creation time | Time when the service was created |
+| Creation Date | Date and time when the service was created |

-| Editor | User who modified the service |
+| Modifier | User who modified the service |

-| Modification Date/Time | Date/Time the service was modified |
+| Modification Date | Date and time when the service was modified |

-| Volume Name | Volume Name
+| Volume Name | Volume name

 |

-| Volume ID | Volume Unique ID |
+| Volume ID | Unique volume ID |

-| Disk type | Disk type |
+| Disk Type | Disk type |

-| Type | Classification by volume creation method and usage |
+| Type | Classification according to volume creation method and usage |

-| Capacity | Volume Capacity
+| Capacity | Volume capacity

 |